gSchool/ada-html-css/01-html/content-hierarchy.md

   <main></main>
 ```

-**Think, Pair, Share**
+**Independent Research**

 Take some time to research how to use each of the above tags.
-Then discuss with your neighbor(s).
-And then high five each other.

 A good way to search for these tags is to type into Google:  `MDN <ELEMENT> tag`, for example `MDN aside tag`.
 This way you will get the Mozilla Developer Network as your 1st result.

+If you can find a study partner to discuss these tags with, even better!

 ## Organize Content with Sectioning Elements